Please note: a valid prescription is required for all prescription medication.

 Missed Dose and Timing

-If you miss a dose, instill it when you remember.
-If it is almost time for the next scheduled dose, skip the missed dose and resume your regular schedule.
-Do not instill extra drops to make up for a missed dose.
-Keep doses evenly spaced for consistent ocular exposure.
+If you miss a systemic dose, take it when remembered unless it is close to the next scheduled dose.
+If it is almost time for the next dose, skip the missed dose and resume your regular schedule.
+Do not double up.

 Storage and Travel Basics